 Trekking To Banyumala Waterfall

 Hiking to the waterfall starts even before visitors buying the ticket.
 From the parking lot, it is around 500 m walk to the ticket counter.
-The road toward waterfall is close to villagers’ plantations.
+The road toward the waterfall is close to villagers’ plantations.
 If visitors coming during the harvest season, smells of vanilla and cloves, the local specialties, will fill the air.

 After buying the ticket, that’s when the tougher trek awaits.
 Prepare to descend down the small path composed largely of dried red mud.
 There are steep slippery stairs at some spots, so grab the wooden handrail for safety.